-Jollibee may be the nation’s favorite fast food chain but the humble bee we’ve always known is more than meets the eye.
+Jollibee may be the nation’s favorite fast-food chain but the humble bee we’ve always known is more than meets the eye.
 From urban legends to stories of struggle, Jollibee has its own fair share of life’s surprises.
 Join me as we list down ten of the most interesting facts about the Philippines’ beloved bee.

-10. Humble beginnings
+10. Humble Beginnings

 Jollibee’s CEO Tony Tan Caktiong was born and raised in a poor family from southeastern China.
 They migrated in the Philippines to look for better opportunities.
-And it was in a family-run restaurant business here where Tony learned how to develop a entrepreneurial mindset.
+And it was in a family-run restaurant business here where Tony learned how to develop an entrepreneurial mindset.

 In 1975, 22-year old Tony used family savings to open two Magnolia ice cream parlors in Cubao, Quezon City.
 The franchise was a hit, thanks to excellent customer service and bigger scoops of mouth-watering ice cream.
 To reach a larger market, Tony’s team sought the help of management consultant Manuel Lumba who later found out that the public was craving for hot snacks such as hamburgers.
 Despite threats from international brands such as McDonald, Tony officially transformed his store into a burger chain by 1978.
 The rest, as the cliche goes, is history.